Drek282/PsychoStats/README.md

 * The Flash hit box graphic no longer works on most browsers because Flash is about to become entirely extinct.
 I haven't simply deleted the code because I have the insane hope that myself, or someone else, might be able to translate it to HTML5.

-* The Firearms and TFC heatmaps are mostly untested, some are working as intended, some are not matching up with the data and I have been unable to ascertain why.
+* The Firearms, TFC and a few Natural Selection heatmaps are mostly untested, some are working as intended, some are not matching up with the data and I have been unable to ascertain why.

 * Editing users in the Admin CP is broken.